nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

   latency, which also means that its jobs should run quickly.
 For example, the `authorized_projects` queue is used to refresh user permissions, and is latency sensitive.
+- `name` - the queue name.
+The other attributes are typically more useful as they are more general, but this is available in case a particular queue needs to be selected.
 - `resource_boundary` - if the worker is bound by `cpu`, `memory`, or `unknown`.
 For example, the `project_export` queue is memory bound as it has to load data in memory before saving it for export.